Battle of the Planets: Voice cast

 Apart from the pilot episode, Battle of the Planets featured a generic end credits sequence which only credited the regular cast, Alan Young, Casey Kasem, Janet Waldo, Ronnie Schell, Keye Luke and Alan Dinehart.
-But in addition to the regulars, several uncredited 'guest' performers voiced secondary characters in many of the episodes.
-These included Takayo Fischer, William Woodson (who was also the announcer for the opening titles, episode previews and trailers), Frank Maxwell, Edward Andrews, Wendy Young (daughter of Alan Young), and David Jolliffe (who also voiced Jason in the pilot).
-The pilot episode featured a different end credits sequence which also credited Jolliffe, William Woodson and Alan Oppenheimer.
+But in addition to the regulars, several uncredited performers voiced secondary characters in many of the episodes.
+These include Takayo Fischer, William Woodson (who was also the announcer for the opening titles, episode previews and trailers), Frank Maxwell, Edward Andrews, Wendy Young (daughter of Alan Young), and David Jolliffe (who also voiced Jason in the pilot).
+The pilot episode features a different end credits sequence which also credits Jolliffe, William Woodson and Alan Oppenheimer.
 It is unclear which character Oppenheimer voiced in the episode (it may have been Gorok, the episode's villain; or it may have been Chief Anderson, who was cut from the final version of the episode), and he never worked on the series again.